Mathématique: Chapter 52

 “Are you familiar with the LA defector we’ve got on base?”

 “Mmm,” Wray said, knitting her brow.
-“Shot Colonel Carter; named—Jenn?”
+“Shot Colonel Carter; named…Jenn?”

 “Close,” Young said.
 “Ginn.”

 “Hmm,” Wray said, frowning.
-“That’s not an acceptable long-term—”
+“That’s not an acceptable long-term solution.”

-“Oh it’s not acceptable in the short term,” Young said.
-“Not sure if you have the security clearance for this, but I’m going to tell you anyway.
-She’s quartered smack between a clone of Ba’al and the Goa’uld, Nerus.
+“It’s not acceptable in the short term,” Young replied.
+“Not sure if you have the security clearance for this, but I’ll tell you anyway: she’s quartered between a clone of Ba’al and the Goa’uld, Nerus.
 It’s an open floor plan.
-In the five minute span I was in there, they were harassing her pretty much non-stop.
-I also think it’s possible she might be a minor.”
+In the five-minute span I was in there, they were harassing her non-stop.
+I also think it’s possible she’s a minor.”

-What,” Wray breathed.
+“What,” Wray breathed.

-“We don’t have an age on her—I doubt she knows it herself.
+“We don’t have an age on her.
+I doubt she knows it herself.
 The LA isn’t big on birthdays.”

 “Who approves the formal meeting request?”
 Wray asked.

-“Well,” Young said, opening a hand, “even though it’s not a traditional command, technically, I’m the CO for this two-man team—so I can approve your request to meet with her.”
+“I’m the CO for this two-man team—so I can approve your request to meet with her.”

 Young shrugged, wincing as he got to his feet.
 “What can I say?
 I’ve been spending too much time with Jackson.”

-Young found the duty officer and scanned through the day’s roster, looking for the sergeant he’d met in August, who’d come up through the internal military track and had helped Rush and McKay break a DHD.
+Young found the duty officer and scanned through the day’s roster, looking for the sergeant he’d met in August, the Marine who’d come up through the internal military track and helped Rush and McKay break a DHD.
 He scanned through the Gs, hoping the man hadn’t already been assigned to a gate team—but he was in luck.
 Greer, Ronald: base security detail.

 Perfect.